AD1337/faves/README.md

 ## :muscle: Features

-* A dock that sits in your Godot Editor and allows quick access to any file in your project.
+* A dock that sits in your Godot Editor and allows **quick access to any file in your project**.
-* Multiple favorites lists; you can have one for the player, one for UI, one for enemies, etc.
+* **Multiple favorites lists**; you can have one for the player, one for UI, one for enemies, etc.
 * Add tasks to your favorite files.
-Like a to-do list for each file!
+Like a **to-do list for each file**!

 ## :file_folder: Installation